sgeos/HelloKotlin/README.md

 # HelloKotlin

-A "Hello World" Android APK that uses Kotlin instead of Java.
+A "Hello World" Android project that uses Kotlin instead of Java.

 From the command line, do something like this to make sure that repository is in working order.